Accessibility Tools

 Cast Protector

-Please remember that casts or splints, no matter far from the surgical date cannot get wet.
-Please use this to cover your cast or splint or incision before the first post-operative visits.
+Please use this to cover your cast, splint or incision before the first post-operative visits.
+Your

 • American Academy of Orthopaedic Surgeons